 In India, Indian railways have already run a pilot project using the power of the sun.
 It is utilising solar panels in order to power trains and rail lines.

-Through connecting solar panels that are deployed along the track, it can replace 4 GW of electricity that was previously generated by coal fires.
+Connecting solar panels deployed along the track can replace 4 GW of electricity that coal-fired power plants previously generated.
 This will enable trains to operate more efficiently and at a lower cost.
-What’s more, this project will also help to reduce carbon emissions by 270,000 tonnes each year.
+Moreover, this project will also help reduce carbon dioxide emissions by 270,000 tonnes each year.